OolonColoophid/octavo/README.md

 ## Contributing

-Happy to look at any contributions.
+Happy to look at any contributions, particularly for Latex templates.

 ## History

+### Version 0.3.0

+Support nicer tags like `<task><\task>` to denote tasks.

-### Version 0.1.0
+### Version 0.2.0

-Initial release.
+Add support for Microsoft Word .docx format.

 ### Version 0.1.1

 Fix a bug where entire Deploy directory was uploaded with each FTP operation.
 Now only new files are uploaded.
 Significant speed increase.

-### Version 0.2.0

-Add support for Microsoft Word .docx format.

-### Version 0.3.0
+### Version 0.1.0

-Support nicer tags like `<task><task>` to denote tasks.
+Initial release.